TissueImageAnalytics/CoNIC/conic_template/README.md

 ## 3. Creating and Testing the docker container

-Once you test the `source/main.py` successfully locally for your algorithm, modify the `Dockerfile` and `requirements.txt` according to your needs and then run the `build.sh` bash script in your terminal to create the container:
+Once you successfully test `source/main.py` locally for your algorithm, modify the `Dockerfile` and `requirements.txt` according to your needs and then run the `build.sh` bash script in your terminal to create the container:

 ```bash
 sudo ./build.sh
 ```

-Additionally, you can also use the following script to create then test run your docker image on your local machine.
+Additionally, you can use the following script to create and test run your docker image on your local machine.
 ```bash
 sudo ./test.sh
 ```